 But, which ones work best now?

 An understanding of how a tremolo works can allow you to choose a proper setup, thus giving you the right feeling you need in your music.
-Today we are going to tackle this subject and some various types of best tremolo pedals.
+Today we are going to tackle this subject and some various types of tremolo pedals.

 Like other guitar effect segments which have Boss footprint, they also own a quite strong tremolo unit that overwhelm the medium range.
 One of the most concrete tremolo pedal on the market are mentioned.